-By Resolution 005-2024, the Town Council authorized participation by the Town and any elected officials that wished to participate in lawsuits seeking a declaration that the provisions of Section § 112.144(1)(d), Florida Statutes that require municipal elected officials to file Form 6 financial disclosure forms is unconstitutional and invalid.
+By Resolution 005-2024, the Town Council authorized participation by the Town and any elected officials that wished to participate in lawsuits seeking a declaration that the provisions of

+Section § 112.144(1)(d), Florida Statutes that require municipal elected officials to file Form 6 financial disclosure forms is unconstitutional and invalid.
 The Town, Mayor Moore and all the Town Council members have elected to participate.
 The law firm of Weiss Serota Helfman Cole & Bierman has filed two separate lawsuits against the members of the Florida Commission on Ethics, which is the agency charged with implementing and enforcing the State's financial disclosure laws:

-a.
-The Federal Form 6 Suit: Loper v.
+1. The Federal Form 6 Suit: Loper v.
 Lukis, Case No. 1:24-cv-20604 (S.D.
 Fla.).
 This suit is brought only on behalf of the elected officials, asserting that the Form 6 requirement compels content-based, non-commercial speech in violation of the First Amendment to the United States Constitution.

 On June 10, 2024, after an evidentiary hearing in April, U.S. District Judge Melissa Damian preliminarily enjoined the operation of the Form 6 requirement set forth in SB 774 until otherwise ordered.
+The parties have filed cross motions for summary judgment, which are pending and awaiting a determination from the judge whether she will hold a hearing or rule on the papers.

-b.
-The State Form 6 Suit: Loper v.
+2. The State Form 6 Suit: Loper v.
 Lukis, filed in the Circuit Court of the Second Judicial Circuit in and for Leon County, Fla.
 This suit is brought on behalf of the municipalities and elected officials, asserting that the Form 6 requirement violates the right to privacy under the Florida Constitution.
-A motion to dismiss the lawsuit and that motion is pending.
+The case was assigned to a new judge and a motion to dismiss is pending.